thriveweb/sailinginparadise/content/boatTours/2020-09-21-last-minute-charters.md

   * Skipper plus 1 crew, (we are fun and friendly, laid-back yet professional) we promise you'll love us,

-  * Use of Stand up Paddle Boards, beach games, cute inflatables, snorkelling gear, fishing rods,
+  * Use of Stand up Paddle Boards, beach games, cute inflatables,

   * Use of small marine BBQ,